-- The Master of Data Analytics (MDA) is a registered co-operative education program with the Ministry of Advanced Education & Skills Development and enables an employer to be eligible for the Ontario Co-operative Education Tax Credit that can reimburse an employer up to $3,000 of the costs incurred as a result of hiring an internship student.
+- The Master of Data Analytics (MDA) is a recognized co-operative education program with the Ministry of Colleges & Universities and enables an employer to be eligible for the Ontario Co-operative Education Tax Credit that can reimburse an employer up to $3,000 of the costs incurred as a result of hiring an MDA student.

-- The ability to 'test drive' potential employees during a work integrated learning experience (co-op) allowing organizations to identify a strong ‘fit’ for full-time positions that may be available in the near future.
+- The ability to 'test drive' potential employees during the experiential learning term allowing organizations to identify a strong ‘fit’ for full-time positions that may be available in the near future.

-- Given the timeframe of the program, should a strong ‘fit’ be identified, employers may choose to offer our students extended placement terms, short-term contracts or full-time jobs, which are still eligible for the Ontario Co-operative Education Tax Credit.
-The first four months of any such option will still be considered internship and thus be eligible for an additional grant to offset up to $3,000 in costs to the employer.
+- Given the timeframe of the program, should a strong ‘fit’ be identified, employers may choose to offer our students extended terms, short-term contracts or full-time jobs, which are still eligible for the Ontario Co-operative Education Tax Credit.
+The first four months of any such option will still be considered as aiding a student in meeting the experiential learning requirements of the program and thus be eligible for a tax credit to offset up to $3,000 in costs to the employer.

-As a co-op host, we ask that you commit to the following:
+As a organizational host, we ask that you commit to:

-- Offer the students work projects that are relevant, and degree-related
+- Offering the students work projects that are relevant, and degree-related

-- Provide orientation and training for the student when they begin their work term
+- Providing orientation and training for the student when they begin their experiential learning term

-- Impart your experience and wisdom through regular supervision and mentorship
+- Imparting your experience and wisdom through regular supervision and mentorship

 Typical Salary and Costs

-The average hourly wage for an MDA candidate is typically within $20-25.
-For a four-month placement, which equals about 500 hours of work, the overall cost, excluding benefits, will range from $10,000 - $12,000.
+The average hourly wage for an MDA candidate is typically within $20-25/hr.
+For a four-month term, which equals approximately 500 hours of work, the overall cost, excluding benefits, will range from $10,000 - $12,000.

-All of our four-month placements are eligible for The Ontario Co-operative Education Tax Credit (maximum credit $3,000 per four-month placement).
-Other funding for employers include the MITACS – Accelerate program ($15,000 per four-month placement), where grants are available to offset the cost of employing our students.
+Each experiential learning opportunity may be eligible for The Ontario Co-operative Education Tax Credit (maximum credit $3,000 per four-month placement).
+Other funding for employers include the MITACS – Accelerate program ($15,000 per four-month term), where grants are available to offset the cost of employing students.

 Hiring a Student – The Process

-Students will first complete academic studies between September-April and then a work integrated learning experience from May-August or beyond.
-As of May, candidates are available for 8, 12, 16-month work-terms, contract term positions or full-time roles.
+Students complete academic studies between September-April and then need to complete an experiential learning term of 500 hours to meet the program's degree requirements.
+As of May, candidates are available for 4, 8, 12, 16-month work-terms, contract term positions or full-time roles.

-MDA recruiting may begin in the Fall term; however, the most significant recruiting period for work term positions is typically from January-April with organizations posting opportunities, students applying, organizations interviewing selected candidates, and formal offers being extended to students throughout the months of February, March and April.
+The MDA program team works to support organization's recruiting efforts in real-time.
+While some organiztions may wish to promote opportunities for students in the fall term the most significant recruiting period for positions with start dates from May 1st forward occurs between January-April with organizations posting opportunities, students applying, organizations interviewing selected candidates, and formal offers being extended to students throughout the months of February, March and April.